jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 Image source: Ghandi, 2018

 Note: Yolo is up to now the fastest method for object detection.
 As it is built on just one neural network, different assumptions need to be made.
 First, the image is divided into an S by S grid.
 In each grid, m objects can be found.
 On each grid, the CNN is applied with the output of m times the 5+n output vector.
 The Anchorboxes are in a 1 to m relationship so that each object belongs to one anchor box (which can be spread over multiple grids).
 However, each grid has maximum of m objects.
-It is with less than 1 second per image the fasted object detection methods (Vasilev, 2019).
+It is with less than 1 second per image the fastest object detection methods (Vasilev, 2019).

 ---